Three months until new IAAPS R&I facility opens for business

-With the doors of the new IAAPS £70m R&I facility set to open at the end of June, work continues at pace to prepare the new building and teams for the start of services at the Bristol and Bath Science Park.
+With the doors of the new IAAPS £70m R&I facility set to open in Summer 2021, work continues at pace to prepare the new building and teams for the start of services at the Bristol and Bath Science Park.

 A newly appointed leadership team is overseeing the smooth development and delivery of the new facility and the research portfolio that underpins it.
 Professor Chris Brace, IAAPS Academic Director, Professor Rob Oliver, IAAPS Engineering Director and Gavin Edwards, IAAPS Operations and IT Director are currently expanding their teams as IAAPS gears up to the opening of the new facility and the expansion of the IAAPS R&I portfolio.
 Recent appointments to the academic team have included Dr Nic Zhang, Lecturer in Data Science and Artificial Intelligence and Dr Aaron Costall, Reader in Advanced Automotive Propulsion Systems.
 Dr Daniel Coren has also joined as a Senior Lecturer and is currently developing a suite of new Automotive Engineering masters courses.
 Dr Andrew Lewis has joined the Engineering Team as Principal Engineer – Powertrain and Mitchell Hiscock recently joined as Technical Specialist – Rig Designer.
 In the IAAPS Operations Team, Jay Galligan has joined as IT Infrastructure Manager, Steve Deakin has joined as Building Facilities Manager and Kristina Burke has taken on the role of Project Manager.
 The recruitment drive into all three teams at IAAPS will ramp up over the coming months as we seek out the best talent to join the specialist teams within IAAPS at this exciting phase in our development.